Backup building blocks

 I started with the boring question: what happens if Google Drive data disappears?

-I searched for a reliable, out-of-the-box solution.
+I searched for a reliable out-of-the-box solution.
 Google’s suggestions didn’t land, so I built my own.
-Lego backup: assemble the necessary components.
+Lego backup: assemble the parts.

 # Backup building blocks